UBCgradate/cs-302/README.md

-# cs-302
+#cs302
-homework of matlab codes for cs302
+assignment of matlab codes for cs302